smaw-tech/Party-Star-Doc/README.md

 ## Executive Summary

-Currently, Ocean67 customer service team manually enters user IDs and coin amounts into Party Star's web interface for each order.
+Currently, Ocean67 customer service team manually enters user IDs and coin amounts into Party Star's mobile app for each order.
 We propose enabling an **API integration** to automate this process, eliminating manual data entry while maintaining Party Star's instant fulfillment system.

 This document outlines our comprehensive approach to address security concerns, ensure compliance, and deliver measurable business value through a secure, scalable, and transparent API integration.